-assesse their claim timely as contract document mentioned.22% answered that the engineer gives the response timely whereas the rest 56% answered the engineer doesn’t give them the response timely.
+Respondents asked whether the engineer assesse their claim timely as contract document mentioned.22% answered that the engineer gives the response timely whereas the rest 56% answered the engineer doesn’t give them the response timely.

 Respondents those who said ‘No’ also requested to give their perception on the reason why the engineer failed for the above cases.
 The result tabulated as follow:

 Table4.
 13 reasons why the Engineers failed to assess the claim claims according to time stated in the contract